M-Devika/cybersecurity--journey/01-network-packet-analysis/day-04-https-analysis/analysis.md

 tls
 ```

-This filter was chosen because the objective was to analyze the TLS layer of HTTPS communication.
+This filter was selected because the objective was to analyze TLS packets involved in HTTPS communication.

-Other filters can be used for different levels of analysis:
+Other filters can be used for different analysis purposes:

 ```text
 tcp